YoungHJung/OnlineBoostingWithVFDT/README.md

 # Online Multiclass Boosting
 A Python implementation of online multiclass boosting using VFDT as weak learners.

-The algorithms are described and theoretically analazed in the following work.
+The algorithms are described and theoretically analayzed in the following work.
 ```
 Young Hun Jung, Jack Goetz, and Ambuj Tewari.
 Online multiclass boosting.